jayapaul-p/AzureAutomation/OMS-SNOW-Integration/README.md

    Follow the steps available in the [link](https://docs.microsoft.com/en-us/azure/automation/automation-quickstart-create-account).

    ## 2.Import Runbook
-   Follow the steps in the [link](https://docs.microsoft.com/en-us/azure/automation/automation-quickstart-create-runbook) to create a        runbook.
+   Follow the steps in the [link](https://docs.microsoft.com/en-us/azure/automation/automation-quickstart-create-runbook) to create and    import a runbook.

    ## 3.Publish Runbook
    Once after the runbook is imported and tested,follow the [steps](https://docs.microsoft.com/en-us/azure/automation/automation-quickstart-create-runbook#test-the-runbook) to publish the runbook.